MontagnaLab/InnovativeApproachesForInvertebrateBiodiversityMonitoring/notebooks/notebook2.md

   --output-path seqs.qza
 ```

-Create a visualization (QZV) of the imported sequences with `qiime demux summarize`.
+To see a summary of the imported sequences we can create a visualization (QZV) with `qiime demux summarize`.
 ```bash
 qiime demux summarize \
   --i-data seqs.qza \